 Positive transference and regressive kinds of reliance have been handled at this point.
 Permission and rights to develop one’s life independently have been given to the client.

 It’s critical to identify particular examples of therapy’s components and phases.
-The client’s first impression of the therapist is crucial to deepening the relationship and progressing to the next stage of commitment.
+The client’s first impression of the therapist is crucial to deepening the relationship and progressing to the following commitment stage.

-Here are some instances of helpful methods that therapists can use to improve the therapeutic process, as well as one to avoid.
+Here are some helpful methods that therapists can use to improve the therapeutic process and ones to avoid.

 Empathic reaction

-Empathetic responses are critical in the early phases of therapy for forming a solid therapeutic connection.
-Empathetic replies take into account both the content and emotion of what the client is saying.
+Empathetic responses are critical in the early phases of therapy to form a solid therapeutic connection.
+Empathetic replies consider both the content and emotion of what the client is saying.
 Here’s an example of a discussion like this.

 Therapist: So, what exactly are you going through?